Ripon Society

-The Ripon Society is an American centrist Republican public policy organization and think tank based in Washington, D.C.
+The Ripon Society is an American center-right Republican public policy organization and think tank based in Washington, D.C.
 It publishes The Ripon Forum, the U.S.'s longest running Republican thought and opinion journal, as well as The Ripon Advance, a daily news publication.

 Founded in 1962 in Cambridge, Massachusetts, the Society's name comes from the 1854 birthplace of the Republican Party—Ripon, Wisconsin.
-Its main goals are to promote the following American ideas and principles: national security, low taxes, and a federal government that is smaller, smarter and more accountable to the people.
+The Society's goals include protecting national security, lowering taxes, and shrinking the size of the government.

 The Ripon Society was the first major Republican organization to support passage of the Civil Rights Act in the 1960s.
-In 1967, it advanced the concept of the "Negative Income Tax" as a means of ameliorating poverty in the U.S. with the simple expedient of the government's providing cash payments to families in need.
-The society's paper stated the program would help families rise up the income ladder, moving them from payment recipients to working taxpayers.
+In 1967, it advanced the concept of a negative income tax.
 In the early 1970s, it called for the normalization of relations with China, and the abolition of the military draft.